K-1 Vehicle

 Notes

-- Jump up ↑ The contract was accepted by Sora Hasegawa, over the objections of Mal Fnord.
+- ↑ The contract was accepted by Sora Hasegawa, over the objections of Mal Fnord.